QCrypt/website-2022/content/travel.md

 ### Traffic
 Getting from Taipei to the conference venue
+* Take a taxi in Taipei:
+It is the fast way (about 20min without traffic from most places in Taipei), runs according to meter, and will cost around 400 New Taiwan dollars.
+Show the taxi driver the following paragraph:

+中央研究院 人文社會科學館
+台北市南港區研究院路2段128號

+Academia Sinica, Humanities and Social Sciences Building 128 Section 2 Academia Road, Taipei

+Ask the taxi driver to enter the campus through the main gate.
+After passing through that gate, go straight even after you cross the little bridge.
+You want to turn left at the little temple; the HSSB will be on your right.

 * Public Transportation Option 1:
 Take the Taipei's Metro Rapid Transit Blue Line or Brown Line to Nangang Exhibition Center (南港展覽館) station.
 You can take a taxi or a bus (number 205, 212, 276, 306, 620, or 645) on Academia Road to Academia Sinica, or walk down Academia Road from there (25-30 minutes).